zeditor01/zpdteduk/sessions/04_Install_ZPDT_Driver.md

 awsstart wont let me run with Devmap memory over 36GB Needs further research
 ```

+3. Request a ZPDT License File

+4. Install the License File and Try IPLing

 ## 8-core zPDT licenses in a token are usually valid for a year and must be renewed afterwards.